Possible-Lobotamy/data-analytics-power-bi-report979/README.md

 The follow columns in the 'Stores table' were the assigned the following correct data categories:

-Region : Continent
+Region : Continent,
-Country : Country
+Country : Country,
 Country Region : State or Province

 Milestone 4